canro91/canro91.github.io/_posts/2025-04-05-CulturalTutor.md

 ---
 layout: post
-title: "8 Lessons from a Conversation with @CulturalTutor and David Perell"
+title: "8 Lessons from a Conversation Between @CulturalTutor and David Perell"
 tags: misc
 ---